PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-07 04:14:56
+Last updated: 2024-04-07 04:15:30
-Random Quote: Ted: "Barney!
-I'm allowed to miss them, okay?
-They're my two best friends."Barney: "I'm your two best friends!" - Barney Stinson
+Random Quote: The Bro Code has been around for centuries.
+Nay... whatever's more than centuries. - Barney Stinson